PrinsFrank/standards/README.md

 GenericTLD::from('aaa')->name;          // 'aaa'
 GenericTLD::from('aaa')->isAssigned();  // true

-public function foo(GenericTLD $genericTLD) {} // Use spec as typehint to enforce valid value
+function foo(GenericTLD $genericTLD): void {} // Use spec as typehint to enforce valid value
 ```

 ### InfrastructureTLD